Team4388/autoPlanner2025/README.md

 ##### "Path Editor" Tab:

-- Click to add nodes
+- Right click to add nodes
-- Click on specific points to manipulate paths and nodes
+- Left click on specific points to manipulate paths and nodes
 - Double click on nodes to delete them
 - Double click on control points to make path, and robot movment continuous, while keeping the node clicked the at the same location